nilput/knit/readme.md

 Currently this is a work in progress, it's nowhere near completion

-The directory structure assumes there is a copy of hasht get it from github.com/nilput/hasht it's supposed to look like:
+The project depends on my other project hasht. the directory structure is supposed to look like:

     knit->
         hasht/
             src